LaurenMusante/Booper/README.md

 ## Specifications & Description

+* _The program returns a range of numbers from 0 to the users inputted number_
+  * _Example input: "5"_
+  * _Example output: "0, 1, 2, 3, 4, 5"_

-* _If user input contains a 1, all digits are replaced with "Beep!"_
+* _If user input contains a 1, all digits in the number are replaced with "Beep!"_
   * _Example input: 145_
   * _Example output: "Beep!"_

-* _If user input contains a 2, all digits are replaced with "Boop!"_
+* _If user input contains a 2, all digits in the number are replaced with "Boop!"_
   * _Example input: 28_
-  * _Example output: "Boop!"
+  * _Example output: "Boop!"_

-* _If user input contains a 3, all digits are replaced with "I'm sorry, Dave.
+* _If user input contains a 3, all digits  in the number are replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."_
   * _Example input: 39_
   * _Example output: "I'm sorry, Dave.
-I'm afraid I can't do that."
+I'm afraid I can't do that."_

 * _Specs are listed in order of importance, with each one overriding the previous spec_
   * _Example input: 123_